xCarter93/nextjs-eventpulse/src/data/eventpulse-features.md

 5. The AI Assistant will create the recipient and add them to your contacts

 This feature provides a convenient way to quickly add new contacts without navigating to the Recipients page.

+### Creating Events with AI Assistant

+You can create new events directly through the AI Assistant chat interface:

+1. Open the AI Assistant chat
+2. Ask to create a new event (e.g., "I want to create a new event" or "Add an event to my calendar")
+3. Follow the step-by-step prompts to provide:
+   - Event name
+   - Event date (in MM/DD/YYYY format)
+   - Whether the event recurs annually
+4. Confirm the information when prompted
+5. The AI Assistant will create the event and add it to your calendar

+This feature allows you to quickly schedule events without having to navigate to the Calendar page, making it perfect for on-the-go planning.

 ### Searching for Contacts with AI Assistant